Kentik Proxy Agent

 Connectivity Requirements

-Kproxy will listen for inbound UDP netflow/sflow on its configured port (default 9995) and relay this flow securely to flow.kentik.com in TLS-encrypted format.
+Kproxy will listen for inbound UDP NetFlow/sflow on its configured port (default 9995) and relay this flow securely to flow.kentik.com in TLS-encrypted format.
 Upon receipt of flow from a configured device, the proxy will attempt (by default) to connect back to the IP address sending flow via SNMP to enumerate basic device information such as interface metadata and CPU.

 From To Protocol-Port NAT Support